ForceNow/python_challenge/README.md

     How to run:
        python retrieve_ip_data.py rdap --ipfrom <int - from 1 to 4999> -- ipto <int - from 2 to 5000> -f list_of_ips.txt - text file in the same directory where retrieve_ip_data.py

 !!!!
-The text file need to be in the same direcotry what retrieve_ip_data.py.
+The text file need to be in the same direcotry where retrieve_ip_data.py.
 In other case you need to provide the absolute path to the file!!!!!!

 2) Running application with venv.
-To run using virtualenv enviroment run this command - .\venv\Scripts\activate - you must be in the same directory what retrieve_ip_data.py before typing this command.
+To run using virtualenv enviroment run this command - .\venv\Scripts\activate - you must be in the same directory where retrieve_ip_data.py before typing this command.
 To disactivate venv run - deactivate

 To run the functions follow the steps above!